ani171/Semiconductor_Packaging_Ansys/README.md

   - Bump formation on Si
       1. Before Reflow <br/>
         - Solder is deposited on UBM (Under Bump Metallization) on silicon <br/>
-        - Formed by electroplating/solder paste printing / ball placement <br/>
+        - Formed by electroplating/solder paste printing/ball placement <br/>
         - Bump shape is irregular or column-like <br/>
         - Solder is solid, and the mechanical strength is low <br/>
       2. After Reflow <br/>